What is a stocks and shares ISA, and how does it work?

 If you’re going to be regularly trading, an easily accessible app will make it simpler for you to do so, while platforms that automatically reinvest dividends will suit passive investors looking for good returns.

-A comparison website will make it easy to compare options if you know what you’re looking for.
+A comparison website will make it easy to compare stocks and share ISA options if you know what you’re looking for.

-There’s no one-size-fits-all stocks and shares ISA, so getting impartial advice from a financial adviser can make it much easier to find the right option for you.
+There’s no one-size-fits-all stocks and shares ISA, so getting impartial advice from a financial adviser can make your investment journey easier.

 They can help you pick the right investments for your circumstances and manage your portfolio on your behalf.